Eswatini

 Overview

 Though it is a small country, Eswatini has several ecological zones.
 From rain forest in the northwest to savanna grassland in the dry eastern parts.
 The western edge of the kingdom is heavily forested with deep gorges, lush valleys, and fast flowing rivers and waterfalls.
 But from Mbabane, you descend to the grassland plateau containing many tropical fruit farms.
-And here is where the majority of people live.
+Here is where the majority of people live.

 Features